 AA miles come into their own when redeeming on AA planes, especially across the Atlantic, where you will NOT pay a fuel surcharge.
 When using Avios, BA charges a fuel surcharge whether you use AA or BA planes, even when AA does not charge a fuel surcharge itself.
 The new AA business class seat is also seen as superior to the British Airways Club World seat

 You should be wary about putting your faith in any of the redemptions above, however.
-American was taken over by US Airways in 2012 – although the brand will remain – and many changes are on the way.
+American was taken over by US Airways in 2012 – although the brand remains – and many changes are on the way.
 A raft of ‘no notice’ changes to the American Airlines scheme in April 2014 should make you wary of investing too much effort in their programme.
-The American Airlines and US Airways frequent flyer schemes will be merged in 2015 and the reward chart is likely to be devalued at this time.
+The American Airlines and US Airways frequent flyer schemes were merged in early 2015 and the reward chart is likely to be devalued soon.

 Since a UK-based AA collector is likely to redeem on BA flights, I use the same valuation as I do for Avios – 0.75p per mile.
 On this basis, the 1.5 miles per £1 on the Amex is equivalent to a 1.1% rebate on your spend.
 The Visa returns just 0.55%.